gmcmacran/TypeOneTypeTwoSim/README.md

 In addition to error rates, confidence interval coverage rates are estimated.
 Most functions have a coverage rate of 95%.
-The worst performing confidence intervals are within one a percentage point.
+The worst performing confidence intervals are within one percentage point.

 <img src="man/figures/README-CISummary-1.png" width="100%" />